 - Nutrition for Endometriosis – Written by Erin Luyendyk, RHN, and on the CEC’s website.

 - Mark’s Daily Apple – This website is about ancestral health (also known as living Paleo).
 Don’t worry if you are a vegetarian/vegan – you can still find excellent info on this website about intermittent fasting, vitamins & supplements, the science of how food affects the body, exercise science, recipes for anti-inflammatory meals, and motivational success stories of how anti-inflammatory living helped many manage their symptoms, increase their energy, and just overall feel better!
+Mark is one of the prominent thought leaders of Ancestral Health and also the founder of the Primal Kitchen food line (with their delicious and healthy mayonnaise and ranch dressing!)

 - Whole 30 – This can be a great way to jump into an elimination diet, with resources, community, and support.
 This program removes many pro-inflammatory foods for 30 days.
 Then when you start to reintroduce them one at a time into your diet, it’s oftentimes much easier to pinpoint what foods trigger flares for you.